aptech/docs/docs/fred_release_dates.rst

     :type offset: non-negative integer

-    :param sort_order: Sort results is ascending or descending release date order. 'desc'. optional, default: asc
+    :param sort_order: Sort results is ascending or descending order for attribute values specified by order_by. optional, default: asc

-    :type sort_order: One of the following strings: 'asc'
+    :type sort_order: One of the following strings: 'asc', 'desc'

     :param include_release_dates_with_no_data: Determines whether release dates with no data available are returned.
-          The defalut value 'false' excludes release dates that do not have data.
+The default value 'false' excludes release dates that do not have data.
-          In particular, this excludes future release dates which may be available in the FRED release calendar or the ALFRED release calendar.
+        In particular, this excludes future release dates which may be available in the FRED release calendar or the ALFRED release calendar. optional, default: false
-         'false'.
-         optional, default: false

-    :type include_release_dates_with_no_data: One of the following strings: 'true'
+    :type include_release_dates_with_no_data: One of the following strings: 'true', 'false'

     :return x: Results.
     :rtype x: Dataframe